THE VERIBANC RATING SYSTEM

 3) If the loss rate was significant, the color RED is assigned.

 The color classification blends the results of both the Equity and Income Tests as follows:

 ||The institution’s equity exceeds a modest percentage of its assets and it had positive net income during the most recent reporting period.
 Of the three color categories, this is the highest based on the criteria described.

-HOW THE COLOR CLASSIFICATION CRITERIA RELATE TO THOSE USED BY THE FEDERAL BANK REGULATORY AUTHORITIES AND FINANCIAL ANALYSTS
+HOW THE COLOR CODE CRITERIA RELATE TO THOSE USED BY THE FEDERAL BANK REGULATORY AUTHORITIES AND FINANCIAL ANALYSTS

-Banks and thrift institutions are required by law to meet a variety of capital measures.
-When these measures decline below certain norms, the Office of the Controller of the Currency ("OCC"), the Federal Reserve Board ("FRB"), the Federal Deposit Insurance Corporation ("FDIC") or the Office of Thrift Supervision ("OTS") initiate remedial measures and the bank is subject to additional monitoring.
+Banks and credit unions are required by law to meet a variety of capital measures.
+When these measures decline below certain norms, the Office of the Controller of the Currency ("OCC"), the Federal Reserve Board ("FRB"), the Federal Deposit Insurance Corporation ("FDIC") or the National Credit Union Administration ("NCUA") initiate remedial measures and the bank is subject to additional monitoring.
 One norm used in the financial industry is whether or not an institution’s equity is at least 5 percent or more of assets.
 If an institution’s equity does not meet specified minimums, regulatory authorities usually take corrective action in the form of compliance orders.

 In addition to the color code, VERIBANC classifies each institution with Three Stars (***), Two Stars (**), One Star (*) or No Stars (None - "U").
-The star rating considers future trends and contingencies not accounted for in the color classification.
-The star rating also incorporates problem assets (along with equity strength and profitability) as a measure of an institution’s future prospects.
+The star classification considers future trends and contingencies not accounted for in the color code.
+The star classification also incorporates problem assets (along with equity strength and profitability) as a measure of an institution’s future prospects.
 The criteria used by VERIBANC to determine the number of stars assigned to an institution are as follows: